Preliminary results show Azerbaijan's president wins re-election, as expected

 BAKU, Azerbaijan (AP) — Preliminary results of Azerbaijan's presidential elections Wednesday showed a landslide victory for incumbent President Ilham Aliyev, whose re-election was widely expected following his government's swift reclaiming of a region formerly controlled by ethnic Armenian separatists.

-With nearly 55% of the ballots counted, Aliyev, 62, was winning the race with 92.1% of the votes, the head of the country’s Central Election Commission, Mazahir Panahov, reported at a briefing late on Wednesday evening, several hours after the polls closed.
+With just over 93% of the ballots counted, Aliyev was winning the race with 92.05% of the votes, the head of the country’s Central Election Commission, Mazahir Panahov, reported in the early hours of Thursday.

-Other candidates on the ballot so far have won less than 3% each, Panahov said.
+None of the other candidates on the ballot so far has won more than 3%, with the runner-up getting just 2.19% of the votes, according to Panahov.
 Three of them have already conceded and congratulated Aliyev on his winning re-election, the Interfax Azerbaijan news agency reported.

 Aliyev, 62, has been in power for more than 20 years, succeeding his father who was Azerbaijan's Communist boss and then president for a decade when it became independent after the 1991 Soviet collapse.
 The next presidential vote was set for next year, but Aliyev called an early election shortly after Azerbaijani troops retook the Karabakh region from ethnic Armenian forces who controlled it for three decades.